u3a-siteworks-development/u3a-siteworks-theme/readme.txt

 == Changelog ==
 =1.9.3 =
-* Add spacer block to single.html template
-= 1.9.2 =
+* Add spacer block to single.html template to prevent large left aligned images overlapping footer = 1.9.2 =
 * Change CSS so that only one sub menu item is underlined in the menu.
 = 1.9.1 =